-This document contains information essential to the administration of Thinking on Your Feet, an OSPI-developed arts performance assessment for theatre (Grade 8).
+This document contains information essential to the administration of Silent Movie, an OSPIdeveloped arts performance assessment for theatre (Grade 8).
 Prior to administration of this assessment, all students should have received instruction in the skills and concepts being assessed.
 Please read this information carefully before administering the performance assessment.